 - Add the wine and simmer to reduce the wine by at least half - 5 - 7 mins.

-- Add the stock, milk, bay leaves, another good pinch of salt and pepper and bring to a simmer.
-(I think this ragu suits being on the salty side but do whatever feels right to you!)
+- Add the stock, milk, and another good pinch of salt and pepper and bring to a simmer.

 - Cover and cook in the oven for two hours.
-The pork should fall apart, if not then cook for another 30 mins and check again.
+The pork pieces should pull apart easily, if not then cook for another 30 mins and check again.

 - A big note here is that the sauce may look broken and split, this is just the nature of this kind of ragu!
 I promise once you pull the meat apart and mix it all together it will be fine.